snitch-org/snitch/README.md

 Notable current limitations:

- - No fixtures, or set-up/tear-down helpers. `SECTION()` can be used to share set-up/tear-down logic instead.
- - No multi-threaded test execution.
+ - No multi-threaded test execution yet; the code is thread-friendly, this is just not implemented.

 ## Example